Inspiaaa/UnityHFSM/README.md

 - [ ] Docstring documentation of StateWrapper

 - [ ] Documentation for avoiding duplicate code by using the HybridStateMachine

+- [x] Improve code examples -> first FSM example with move towards player can be more concise

 **v1.7**